History, tourist information, and nearby accommodation

 The oldest Christian monument in Scotland, the stone bears a Latin inscription which translates as 'We praise you, the Lord!
 Latinus, descendant of Barravados, aged 35, and his daughter, aged 4, made a sign here.'
-The significance of the stone is that it indicates an early Christian presence here in the mid 5th century, at a time shortly after the Roman legions left Britain.
-The stone was reused as a building stone in the medieval cathedral until it was discovered in 1890.
+The significance of the stone is that it indicates an early Christian presence here in the middle of the 5th century, at a time shortly after the Roman legions left Britain.
+The stone was reused as a building stone in the medieval cathedral until it was rediscovered in 1890.

 The Monreith Cross

 The tallest cross in Galloway, the Monreith Cross stood for many years at a court hill used by the local Maxwell lairds.
 This was a place where the laird handed out legal judgments, like an outdoor courthouse.
 The cross may have had iron rings in its shaft for binding criminals.

 This small carved cross stood for many years on the main pilgrim route to St Ninian's Chapel at Isle of Whithorn.
 It may have marked a burial site, and later became a pilgrim destination in its own right.